 Finals can be a stressful time, but taking a break to relax can help improve focus and productivity.
-Take a time-out for YOU at the Gelman Relaxation Station on Tuesday, December 9
+Take a time-out for YOU at the Gelman Relaxation Station on Monday, May 4.

 Grab a healthy snack and enjoy some stress-busting activities.

 Free, 15–minute sessions of guided meditations to help you relax & give your brain a break.

 When final exams end the library takes a little break to prepare for the summer semester.
 If you'll be using the library during the interterm, please note that there is no 24-hour access.
 24-hour access will resume with the Fall 2015 semester.

 Wednesday, May 14 - Friday, May 16: 7:30am to 7pm*